Institutional Diplomas (DE)

 GENERAL ORGANIZATION

-This diploma aims to develop professional skills and expertise for teachers who already hold a BPJEPS AAN (Professional Certificate in Youth and Sports Education) and/or a STAPS (Science and Techniques of Physical and Sports Activities) bachelor's degree and have professional experience.
-It aims to provide a better understanding of motor and sensory adaptations to the aquatic environment.
+This program is designed to develop professional skills and expertise for instructors who already hold a BPJEPS AAN certification and/or a bachelor’s degree in Sports Science and have professional experience.
+It aims to provide a deeper understanding of motor and sensory adaptations to the aquatic environment.

 Training objective:

-The training objective is to gain a better understanding of swimmers' behaviors and the learning situations offered.
+The goal of the training is to provide a better understanding of swimmers’ behavior and the learning situations presented.

-Better understanding the principles of human adaptation to the aquatic environment
+Gaining a better understanding of the principles underlying human adaptation to aquatic environments

-Understand and comply with specific regulations related to the duties of facility manager and coordinator.
+Understand and apply the specific regulations governing the roles of school administrator and coordinator.

 Target audience: x Initial training x Continuing education